Pomellato: Famous collections

 Nudo, Capri, Sabbia, M'Ama Non M'Ama, Iconica, Victoria, Tango.

 International expansion

-Pomellato has more than thirty boutiques worldwide in Milan, Paris, Madrid, Capri, Barcelona, Monte Carlo, Taipei, Venice, Rome, Singapore, Moscow, Düsseldorf, Verona, Florence, Antwerp, Dubai, New York City, Turin, Kuwait, Moscow, London, Miami, Munich, Jeddah, Hamburg, Chicago, Beijing and Beirut.
+Pomellato has more than thirty boutiques worldwide in Milan, Paris, Madrid, Capri, Barcelona, Monte Carlo, Venice, Rome, Singapore, Moscow, Düsseldorf, Verona, Florence, Antwerp, Dubai, New York City, Turin, Kuwait, Moscow, London, Miami, Munich, Jeddah, Hamburg, Chicago, Beijing, Beirut, Los Angeles, Hong Kong, Lusail and Seoul.

 Design characteristics

 Pomellato jewels have very recognisable features: the emphasis on rounded and tactile forms.
 The pavé given an irregular, random style by using gemstones of various sizes and/or colours.
 Openwork, also on jet.

 Dodo

 In 1995, Pomellato launched a second brand, Dodo.
 The name Dodo was chosen as an extinct species exemplifying the need to protect nature.

 Communication

 The Pomellato campaigns of the 1960s were entrusted to Franco Scheichenbauer.
 In 1971, Pomellato started working with the master of black-and-white photography, Gian Paolo Barbieri.
 From 1982 to 1984, Pomellato campaigns were signed by the photographer Helmut Newton.
 Gian Paolo Barbieri returned in 1988 and 1989, in charge of traditional advertising campaigns and also broader projects like the books “The Maps of Desire”, 1989 and the more recent “Innatural” of 2004, where the jewellery was photographed in tropical settings.

-The 1990s saw a succession of photographers like Alistair Taylor Young, Lord Snowdon and Javier Vallhonrat.
+The 1990s saw a succession of photographers like Alistair Taylor-Young, Lord Snowdon and Javier Vallhonrat.
 In 2001, Pomellato departed from black-and-white photography to embrace colour with the work of Michel Comte.
 After Paolo Roversi, author of the 2010 campaign, 2011 saw the comeback of Javier Vallhonrat, portraying the Pomellato's celebrity spokeswoman, Tilda Swinton, in the campaign of the maison.